LCC-CIT/CS233JS-CourseMaterials/Labs/Lab02-ES6Features/Lab02-Instructions-ES6Features.md

 ## Objective

-The objective of this lab is to apply what you have learned about key ES6 JavaScript features and to start using Git and GitHub.
+The objective of this lab is to apply what you have learned about key ES6 JavaScript features <s>and to start using Git and GitHub</s>.

 ## Part 1: Exercises